axibase/atsd/administration/data_retention.md

 ## Data Tables

-Current data table sizes are displayed on the **Settings > Storage > Database Tables** page, in the 'Store File Size' column.
+Current data table sizes are displayed on the **Settings > Storage > Database Tables** page, in the **Store File Size** column.

 The table which stores time series data is `atsd_d`.

 ![](./images/retention-atsd_d-size.png)

-Click on the 'Store File Size' value to view file size growth over time.
+Click **Store File Size** to view file size growth over time.
 The size of the `atsd_d` table varies throughout the day as compaction / pruning tasks defragment and delete data in the background.

  ![](./images/retention-atsd_d-chart.png)

-To view daily changes in tabular format, open the 'ATSD' portal in the top menu.
+To view daily changes in tabular format, open the ATSD portal in the top menu.
 The table widget in the bottom left corner contains both the current table size as well as the daily change.

 ![](./images/retention-atsd-portal.png)